-In this paper we showed how CBCD led to the production of a series of SignSupport prototypes.
-We have implemented SignSupport for both medical and pharmacy interactions, and the pharmacy scenario is now ready to be trialled at an actual pharmacy.
-We have completed and tested our first designs of a computer literacy training application to assist us in delivering the International Computer Driver's License course for Deaf learners.
-We have built a prototype of an authoring tool to generate the content for this mobile training aid.
+Deaf people are entitled to accessible, affordable and sustainable appropriate ICT systems.
+SignSupport is firmly on the way towards achieving such a solution.
+We have implemented SignSupport for both medical and pharmacy interactions, and the pharmacy scenario is ready to be trialled at an actual pharmacy.
+We are building a computer literacy training application to assist us in delivering the International Computer Driver's License course for Deaf learners.
+We have built a prototype of an authoring tool to generate the content for a mobile training aid.
+The next step is to develop the authoring tool into a generalised system to handle multiple scenarios.